mattbrock/messageservice/README.md

 * Terraform
 * Ansible

 **N.B.** The AWS CLI environment needs to be set up and configured for the AWS account that's being used.
+See [Amazon's documentation](https://aws.amazon.com/cli/) for further information (though if using macOS I would suggest installing via [Homebrew](https://brew.sh/) for simplicity, rather than bothering with the separate installer).

 ## MessageService Python application